-- 9. Rights of the Complainant in the Equity Resolution Process. - 1.
-To be treated with respect by University officials. - 2.
+9. Rights of the Complainant in the Equity Resolution Process.

+- 1. To be treated with respect by University officials. - 2.
 To be free from retaliation. - 3.
 To have access to campus support resources (such as counseling and mental health services and University health services). - 4.
-To have an Advisor of the Complainant's choice accompany the Complainant to all interviews, meetings and proceedings throughout the Equity Resolution Process.

-- 5. To refuse to have an allegation resolved through the Conflict Resolution Process. - 6.
+To have an Advisor of the Complainant's choice accompany the Complainant to all interviews, meetings and proceedings throughout the Equity Resolution Process. - 5.
+To refuse to have an allegation resolved through the Conflict Resolution Process. - 6.
 To have an opportunity to present a list of potential witnesses and provide evidence to the Investigator. - 7.
 To have Complaints heard in substantial accordance with these procedures. - 8.
 When the Complainant is not the reporting Party, The Complainant has full rights to participate in any Equity Resolution Process. - 9.
-To be informed in writing of the finding, rationale and remedial actions. - 10.
-To have an opportunity to appeal the findings.
+To be informed in writing of the finding, rationale, sanctions and remedial actions. - 10.
+To report the matter to law enforcement (if applicable) and to have assistance in making that report. - 11.
+To have an opportunity to appeal the findings and sanctions.

-10. Rights of the Respondent Representative in the Equity Resolution Process.
+10. Rights of the Respondent in the Equity Resolution Process.